 The Health and Wellness team includes family physicians, registered nurses, counsellors, psychiatrists, a dietician, and support staff.
 They provide confidential, student-centred health care, including comprehensive medical care, immunization, sexual health care, counselling and referrals.
 Services are available to all full- and part-time students who possess a valid TCard and have health insurance coverage.
-Services include: one Intake Office for Students' Mental and Physical Healthcare Services, individual info.hwc@utoronto.ca (general inquiries not related to personal health)

-Psychotherapy and Pharmacotherapy; General Practitioner Testing; Diagnosis and Medical Care; prescription and documentation Services; Assault Counselling & Education; Academic Practicums and Internships; Professional and Peer-led Events and Workshops.
+Services include: one Intake Office for Students' Mental and Physical Healthcare Services, individual Psychotherapy and Pharmacotherapy; General Practitioner Testing; Diagnosis and Medical Care; prescription and documentation Services; Assault Counselling & Education; Academic Practicums and Internships; Professional and Peer-led Events and Workshops.
 Individual appointments can be arranged with a Health and Wellness counselor on location at the Faculty of Music.